Generic selectors

 The Manchester City Academy Stadium | Photo by Icon Sport

-Man City Academy Stadium is multi-use
+Man City Academy Stadium is a multi-use venue

 The stadium played host to three UEFA Women’s European Champion matches in 2022, for Group D (Belgium vs Iceland, Italy vs Iceland, and Italy vs Belgium).
 All the games nearly reached 4,000 attendees.